amplitude/amplitude-docs/content/collections/browser_sdk/en/migrate-from-javascript-sdk-to-browser-sdk-2-0.md

 {{partial:admonition type="warning" heading="Breaking changes"}}
 When migrating to `@amplitude/analytics-browser@2+`, your implementation may experience disruption to web attribution.
 Before you upgrade, choose whether attribution occurs during a session.
 After upgrading, attribution can happen during the session, and is no longer configurable.

-In both versions, attribution can happen during initialization.
+In both versions, attribution can occur during initialization.
 {{/partial:admonition}}

 ## Terminology